emtee40/SurvivalManual-wiki/Power.md

 This method won't provide a lot of energy, so you'll need a lot of lemons (cut in four lengths and sliced for instance).
 The good news is that a lot of other fruits (oranges, grapefruits), vegetables (potatoes, plantain pith) or acid liquids (vinegar, grape juice, salt water) can be used as the acidic electrolyte for the reaction.
 They just need to be acid, and even a non-acid-tasting material can have a compliant pH, so being acid enough to produce electricity.
 All the given examples end up producing ~1V cells.
 Fruit is convenient because it provides both the electrolyte and a simple way to support the electrodes (metallic parts).

 A pile of 5 lemon cells will deliver 5V and around 1mA.
 The bigger the electrodes, the bigger the current.
-For instance : 5cm by 5cm electrodes in 10cl of 8% acidic vinegar with 5g of salt will deliver pikes of 40mA slowly reducing to 10mA (in 5 minutes).
+For instance: 5cm by 5cm electrodes in 10cl of 8% acidic vinegar with 5g of salt will deliver pikes of 40mA slowly reducing to 10mA (in 5 minutes).
 A one meter long gutter, filled of sea water, with a one meter long plumbing copper hose in it, separated by a paper or fabrics layer should produce 500mA.

 500mA, it's what a standard USB 1.0 plug provides.
 A battery of 500 parallel piles of 5 lemon cells would be required to produce the same energy (or one pile of five one-meter-gutter cells).
 Fortunately, your smartphone should be able to recharge even with a smaller current; it will just take longer.
 Some are able to take advantage of first 1mA, but wont actually recharge themselves if provided with less than their own idle power consumption (~20mA, screen off, airplane mode).
 Others will require at least the standard power to consider that they are plugged.
 Also, most smartphones will accept bigger charging power (a common value is 1A) which leads again to bigger cells.
 But the quicker you recharge your battery, the more the battery will be damaged by the process.
 You can't prevent the battery from getting worn by the recharge process, but slower recharge will wear it down less.